cyberfilth/Vim_commands/README.md

 ### Add / remove indentation
 ```>>``` and ```<<```

-### set an abbreviation, everytime you type 'linux' it will autocorrect to 'GNU/Linux'
+### Set an abbreviation, everytime you type 'linux' it will autocorrect to 'GNU/Linux'
 ```:ab linux GNU/Linux```
 A useful example would be ```:ab teh the```